toolexi/ruva/README.md

 # RUVA cli
-## Smart CLI to build, orchestrate and deploy AIOps/DataOps workflows.
+## Low Code UI with Intelligent Terminal.
+Build and Deploy AI assets at Scale.